uc-cdis/containers/jupyter-rcc/README.md

 ```

 ### Deployment Checklist
-* **ECR Registration:** Ensure the `"image"` path matches your production build pipeline destination registry.
+* Ensure the `"image"` path matches your image destination
-* **Arguments Check:** `--allow-root` is entirely removed from the array to prevent parsing crashes, and empty initialization components (`password`, `token`) are properly separated onto unique configuration entries to maintain Hatchery string integrity.
+* Ensure the `"FRAME_ANCESTORS"` URL matches your data commons URL